Can you remember your first time?

 Shoulder Pain, etc., you get the gist, right?

 Inflammation occurs when a body part gets injured.
-So this term ‘ITIS’ is used as a suffix to describe inflammation to that body structure.
+So the term ‘ITIS’ is used as a suffix to describe inflammation to that body structure.
 I have to also mention that most medical terms have ‘Greek or Latin’ origins.

 Inflammation of the Joints = arthritis (arthron meaning joint and -itis – inflammation)

-Injury of the tendons = tendinitis e.g. Achilles’ tendinitis
+Tendon injury = tendinitis e.g. Achilles’ tendinitis

 Injury of the Fascia = fasciitis e.g. plantar fasciitis (heel pain)